A generalization of analytic torsion via differential forms on spaces of metrics: Introduction

-In that case, our multi-torsion two-form $\omega_{MT}$ is essentially the wedge product of the torsion one-forms corresponding to the factors $M_1$ and $M_2$.
-This motivates the general case, but in general, neither $MT$ nor $\omega_{MT}$ decompose as a product.
+where $T$ is the Ray-Singer analytic torsion.
+This motivates the general case, but in general, $MT$ does not decompose as a product.

-Our first result on the dependence of $MT$ on the local product metric is the following generalization of the vanishing of the de Rham torsion in even dimensions \cite{ray-singer-71}.
-Our proof uses the Hodge star operator. \begin{theorem*}[Proposition \ref{prop: even vanishing of MT}] Suppose that for at least one of either $j=1$ or $j=2$, $n_j$ is even and $\Gamma_j$ acts on $M_j$ by orientation-preserving diffeomorphisms.
-Then $MT(h_1, h_2) = 0$ for any metrics $h_1$ and $h_2$. \end{theorem*} Our main result on multi-torsion is the following metric independence theorem, which we prove using a generalization of the Stokes' theorem argument for torsion. \begin{theorem*}[Theorem \ref{theorem: multi torsion metric independence}] Suppose that for either $j = 1$ or $j=2$, $\dim M_j$ is odd and for every $\gamma_j \in \Gamma_j $, $\gamma_j$ is either orientation-preserving or has nondegenerate fixed points as a diffeomorphism of $M_j$.
+Our main results concern the dependence of $MT$ on the local product metric.
+First, we obtain the following generalization of the vanishing of the de Rham torsion in even dimensions \cite{ray-singer-71}.
+Our proof uses the Hodge star operator. \begin{theorem*}[Theorem \ref{theorem: even vanishing of MT}] Suppose that for at least one of either $j=1$ or $j=2$, $n_j$ is even and $\Gamma_j$ acts on $M_j$ by orientation-preserving diffeomorphisms.
+Then $MT(h_1, h_2) = 0$ for any metrics $h_1$ and $h_2$. \end{theorem*} Our main theorem is the following metric independence theorem in odd dimensions. \begin{theorem*}[Theorem \ref{theorem: multi torsion metric independence}] Suppose that for either $j = 1$ or $j=2$, $\dim M_j$ is odd and for every $\gamma_j \in \Gamma_j $, $\gamma_j$ is either orientation-preserving or has nondegenerate fixed points as a diffeomorphism of $M_j$.
 Then $MT(M_\Gamma, F_\Gamma, h_1, h_2)$ is independent of the metric $h_j$. \end{theorem*}

+Our proof hinges on the central principle of this paper: for a certain closed two-form $\omega_{MT}$ on the space of local product metrics, $MT$ is a regularized integral of $\omega_{MT}$ over the surface parametrized by $t_1$ and $t_2$.
+The variation of $MT$ with respect to a change in metric therefore reduces to locally computable boundary terms that vanish under the assumptions of Theorem \ref{theorem: multi torsion metric independence}.